Introduction

 Opportunities

-- Control Over Monetization: Developers can implement subscription-based models, one-time purchases, or other revenue strategies without interference.
+- one-time purchases, or other revenue strategies without interference.

 - Direct User Engagement: Independent distribution allows developers to engage directly with users, fostering loyalty and understanding their needs better.